 - Your College and the Year in which you are submitting the Dissertation.

-The Proforma is a preface, which is to be written on a single (right-hand) page, immediately following the cover sheet.
+The single Proforma Page is a preface that immediately follows the Cover Page.
 The Proforma must be arranged thus:

 - Your Name and College.